roouit/training-log/README.md

 [![Current Version][current-version]][current-version]

-> Track your progress in the gym without pen and paper
+> Tracks your progress in the gym without pen and paper

 ![](header.png)